rw22448/ladder-snapshots/README.md

 ### Mac

-1. Open Terminal.
-2. Navigate to working directory containing `index` script.
-3. Run `./ladder-snapshot` to run the script.
+1. Run `./ladder-snapshots` to run the script.
 Ensure that `input.txt` file containing Summoner Names, and `.env` file containing the API_KEY, are located next to the executable.

 ### Windows

-1. Run `ladder-snapshot.exe`.
+1. Run `ladder-snapshots.exe`.
 Ensure that `input.txt` file containing Summoner Names, and `.env` file containing the API_KEY, are located next to the executable.

 ### Details